-Section 787RA TCA provides that:
+Section 787RA TCA includes the following provisions:

-- Iump sum tax includes tax paid since 1 January 2011 on an earlier retirement lump sum from another pension scheme administered by either the same administrator or by another administrator (to the extent in all cases that the lump sum tax has not been previously offset against chargeable excess tax), - an administrator (A) can only offset earlier lump sum tax paid by another administrator (B) where A receives a certificate, as required in section 787RA TCA, from B, and - unused lump sum tax (that is, where the amount of the lump sum tax available to be offset exceeds the chargeable excess tax) can be carried forward and used against chargeable excess tax arising on future BCEs occurring in relation to the individual.
+lump sum tax includes tax paid since 1 January 2011 on an earlier retirement lump sum from another pension scheme administered by either the same administrator or by another administrator (to the extent in all cases that the lump sum tax has not been previously offset against chargeable excess tax), an administrator (A) can only offset earlier lump sum tax paid by another administrator (B) where A receives a certificate, as required in section 787RA TCA, from B, and unused lump sum tax (i.e. where the amount of the lump sum tax available to be offset exceeds the chargeable excess tax) can be carried forward and used against chargeable excess tax arising on future BCEs occurring in relation to the individual.